Western Suburbs Magpies: Current days

 The Wests Tigers however decided to cease all support of the Magpies NSW Cup side while continuing support for Balmain Ryde Eastwood Tigers.
 The Magpies failed to win a game in 2012 while Balmain Ryde Eastwood Tigers made it to the Grand Final where they were defeated by the Newtown Jets.

 The Magpies dropped back to the third tier Ron Massey Cup in 2013, with members voting to field a separate NSW Cup team in 2014, although this did not eventuate.

-In 2015 the Magpies added a team in the Sydney Shield competition to act as a feeder for their Ron Massey Cup campaign.
+In 2015, The Magpies added a team in the Sydney Shield competition to act as a feeder for their Ron Massey Cup campaign.
 In 2016, Western Suburbs made the preliminary final match against St Mary's in The Ron Massey Cup but lost the match in a close tussle.
 2017 proved to be a bad year for Wests as The Ron Massey Cup side finished with the wooden spoon and The Sydney Shield side finished second last.

 On 5 June 2017, it was announced that Western Suburbs had placed a bid to be included into the Intrust Super Premiership season for 2018.

-The re-entry to the Intrust Super Premiership ends the clubs 5-year hiatus from the top level NSWRL competition that it had participated continuously in from 1908 to 2012.
-For its return the team will be coached by former Western Suburbs 1st grade player Brett Hodgson.
+The re-entry to the Intrust Super Premiership ended the clubs five-year hiatus from the top level NSWRL competition that it had participated continuously in from 1908 to 2012.
+For its return the team was coached by former Western Suburbs first grade player Brett Hodgson.
 In 2018, Wests enjoyed a solid return to the Intrust Super Premiership NSW after finishing in 5th place on the table.
-In week 1 of the finals, Wests were defeated by the Wyong Roos 18-14 in the elimination final thus ending their season.
+In week 1 of the finals, Wests were defeated by the Wyong Roos 18–14 in the elimination final thus ending their season.

 At the end of the 2019 Canterbury Cup NSW season, Western Suburbs missed out on the finals after finishing in 10th place.
 Western Suburbs had a difficult year during the 2022 NSW Cup finishing 11th on the table just one spot above wooden spooners Blacktown Workers.

+Western Suburbs had a tough year in the 2024 NSW Cup finishing last and claiming the wooden spoon.
+Wests only managed to win six games for the entire campaign.
+In the 2025 NSW Cup season, Western Suburbs improved on the field finishing 9th on the table.